8483/notes/topics/startup/marketingAdvertising.md

 4. Custom audience from customer list (emails)
 5. Lookalike audience based on "Custom audience from customer list"

-Notes:

--   Custom and lookalike audiences update automatically.
--   Lookalike audiences are COLD audiences.
--   WARM audience = Website visitors, email lists, page engagers, video viewers...

-For lookalike audiences, choose 1% when targeting larger countries, and 10% for smaller countries.

-Notes:

--   **Always click on suggestions when filtering**
--   **IMPORTANT: Exclude pixel audiences so that you ensure you are targeting new people**
--   Try to move away from interest based targeting towards lookalike audiences

 **Performance**

 1. Best: